how to set crossover frequency for car audio system

 2. Access the Receiver’s Setup Menu

-3. Take Note of the Lowest Frequency
+3. Note the Lowest Frequency Rating

 4. Set the Crossover Frequency

-5. Understand High-Pass and Low-Pass Crossover Points
+5. Understand High-Pass and Low-Pass Crossover Settings

-6. Fine-Tune for Seamless Sound
+6. Fine-Tune for a Seamless Sound Experience

 Choosing the Best Car Audio Crossover